 Note that if you are still working, contributions to your CPF-OA can still be used to pay for your outstanding home loan.
 This is even if you don’t meet the Full Retirement Sum.

 The bottom line?
-Unfortunately, the vast majority of folks won’t be getting the cash proceeds they initially expect after they sell their HDB flat.
+Unfortunately, the vast majority of folks who pay for their homes with their CPF savings won’t be getting the cash proceeds they initially expect after they sell their HDB flat.
 The accrued interest that you must refund to CPF will really take a chunk your HDB sale proceeds, constraining your ability to upgrade or use the cash proceeds to start a business/pay for your child’s university education/set up a retirement fund*.

 *Unless, of course, you plan to migrate after selling your flat, whereby you can withdraw your full CPF balance anyway.

-That said, there is a way of making sure that your sale proceeds don’t go to CPF upon selling your flat… and that is to do a cash refund to CPF and using cash to pay any outstanding mortgages from now onwards.
-How does refunding CPF work?
-It’s simple: You can refund CPF the principal amount and the interest that you’ve accrued on your flat either partially, or in full.
+That said, there is a way of making sure that your sale proceeds don’t go to CPF upon selling your flat, or at least reduce this amount.
+Simply perform a cash refund to your CPF account (details in this link).
+This refund can be done either partially, or in full.

-If you’ve only got enough to make a partial refund (either a partial principal amount, or the full principal amount without accrued interest), then your accrued interest will still snowball, albeit at a slower rate.
-You’ll still have to put money into your CPF account after selling your flat, but it’ll be less.
+Note that you’ve only got enough to make a partial refund (either a partial principal amount, or the full principal amount without accrued interest), then your accrued interest will still snowball, but at a slower rate.
+You’ll still have to put money back into your CPF account after selling your flat, but the amount would be lower.

 Other ways to lower CPF accrued interest (and possibly increase the cash you’d receive from your HDB sale proceeds in the future)